Louis Hanna, 1936.

 Narkis Street Congregation is located on the corner of Narkis and Trumpeldor Streets in downtown Jerusalem.
-This corner has been a center for Christian activity since 1926 when the Southern Baptist Convention purchased it.
+This property has been a center for Christian activity since 1926 when the Southern Baptist Convention purchased it.
 For many years the Narkis Street Baptist Congregation was under the direction of Southern Baptist, Dr. Robert Lindsey.
-Since 1992, Pastor Charles Kopp has led the congregation.
+Since 2016, Gary Alley and Danny Kopp have led the congregation.

-Currently, two other congregations meet at 4 Narkis Street--a Russian-speaking congregation (Even Yisrael) that meets on Friday evenings and the English-speaking, Sunday morning Jerusalem Baptist Church.
+Currently, three other congregations meet at 4 Narkis Street--a Russian-speaking congregation (Even Yisrael) that meets on Friday evenings, an English and Russian-speaking meeting (Voice in the Wilderness) that meets Saturday nights, and the English-speaking, Sunday morning Jerusalem Baptist Church.

 In 1923, Southern Baptist workers Washington (Wash) and Mattie Watts left the United States and arrived by ship in what was British-Mandate Palestine.
 Shortly thereafter, the Watts set up residence in Jerusalem and began hosting Bible studies and prayer meetings together with Louis Hanna, an Arab Baptist from Nazareth, and Chaim Volkovitch, a Messianic Jew.
 Despite persecution, a very small congregation of Jewish and Arab believers started gathering in Jerusalem with the Watts.